ucbi/uniform/guides/introduction/Getting Started.md

 ### Configuration

-In `config/config.exs` put the following line.
+If you opted out of running `mix uniform.init`, add the following line to `config/config.exs`.
 (Changing the `blueprint` value to match the name of your Blueprint module name above.)

 ```elixir
 config :my_app, Uniform, blueprint: MyApp.Uniform.Blueprint